INDEPENDENT WHISKY BOTTLERS

 Scotch and Tattoos was founded by our good friend Torsten Zimmerman, who had a dream many of us have likely had: founding his own whisky company.
 And to Torsten’s credit, he went out there and made it happen.
 He combined his love of tattoo art with his love of scotch to create this label, and to date has launched three great whiskies.
 There’s been a Dailuaine, Dalmore, Caol Ila and most recently an excellent Deanston 9 year old.
 You can read more about Scotch and Tattoos here.

 Secret Spirits do two things.
 First, Jonathan and Cindy Bray are an independent bottler and have some great single cask releases.
 Second, they make the best scotch advent calendar that’s out there.
 These whisky advent calendars are a real treat, featuring 25 drams each measuring 50ml and starting superb, rare and unique whiskies; many of which are from other independent bottlers.
 You can find out more about Secret Spirits here, and you can see the whisky advent calendars we have available here.

 THAT BOUTIQUE-Y WHISKY COMPANY

 I bet you’d recognise a Boutique-y Whisky Company label if you saw it.
 These bright, cheerful and charismatic cartoon-style labels are instantly recognisable on their 50cl bottles.
 They’ve been around for a while now, and have produced an incredible range of single cask releases - both scotch and world whiskies.
-They’re currently producing quarterly outturns, a recent example of which is the first independently bottled Nc’nean whisky, and you can find their whiskies here.
+They’re currently producing quarterly outturns, a recent example of which is the first independently bottled Nc’nean whisky, and you can find TBWC whiskies here.

 THE WHISKY BARON